Comparative Rater

 -

-Portal automation (browser-based) — The rater uses browser automation technology to fill out carrier portal forms programmatically, simulating what an agent would do manually but at machine speed.
+Portal automation (browser-based) — The rater uses AI web agents technology to fill out carrier portal forms programmatically, simulating what an agent would do manually but at machine speed.
 This approach works with carriers that don't offer APIs, which is still the majority in commercial lines.
 The rater opens the carrier's portal in the background, enters each field, submits the application, and captures the returned quote.

 -